vsilaev/tascalate-concurrent/ARTICLE1.md

 ```
 The call to `produceValue` will be executed on the `executorInitial`, obviously.
 But now, the call to `transformValueA` will be executed also on `executorInitial`!
 What's about deeper calls?
 The invocation to `transformValueB` ran on explicitly supplied `executorNext`.
 And next call, `transformValueC` will be executed on... check your intuition... `executorNext`.
 The logic behinds this is the following: the latest explicitly specified `Executor` is what will be used for all nested asynchronous composition methods without an explicit `Executor` parameter.

-Obviously, it's rarely the case when one size fits all.
-Since release [0.6.6](https://github.com/vsilaev/tascalate-concurrent/releases/tag/0.6.6) there are two new options to specify default asynchronous executor:
+Obviously, it's rarely the case when one size fits all. therefore two additional options exist to specify default asynchronous executor:
 1. `CompletableTask` has an overloaded method:
 ```java
 public static Promise<Void> asyncOn(Executor executor, boolean enforceDefaultAsync)